murribu/milb-freeagent-draft/README.md

 # To launch this project

-First set up your AWS environment.
-I may try to squeeze all of this into a Cloudformation Template at some point.
+I may try to squeeze all of the AWS stuff into a Cloudformation Template at some point.
 But for now, here are the instructions.

 ## Code